deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13394/index.md

 > </details>

-> Table 1 shows the performance of different LLMs (both zero-shot and fine-tuned) on the RECON benchmark, measured by the Linear Weighted Cohen's Kappa score.
+> Table 1 presents the linear weighted Cohen's Kappa scores evaluating the agreement between the ground truth scores and the model predictions for various LLMs on the RECON test set, categorized by zero-shot and fine-tuned models.

 {{< table-caption >}}